Roet-Ivar/Webman-Classics-Maker/README.md

 # ABOUT
-A tool for PS3 that makes PKG shortcuts for ISO files using webman web commands, created by aldostools.
+A tool for PS3 that makes PKG shortcuts for ISO files using webMAN-mod through web commands.

 Read more about webman web commands here: http://www.psx-place.com/threads/webman-mod-web-commands.1508/